 As mosquitoes require standing water to breed, the pool water becomes an attractive water source for the female mosquito to lay her eggs.
 Once these eggs hatch, the larvae can develop into biting adult mosquitoes within 4-7 days.

-It is your responsibility as a tenant or property owner, to maintain the pool so that it is not a breeding site for mosquitoes or is likely to become a breeding site for mosquitoes.
-Mosquitoes can carry several different mosquito borne diseases in particular Dengue Fever.
+It is your responsibility as a tenant or property owner to maintain the pool so that it is not a breeding site for mosquitoes, or likely to become a breeding site for mosquitoes.
+Mosquitoes can carry several different mosquito borne diseases, in particular dengue fever.

-Guidance and information can be obtained from any competent pool maintenance technician and or you may refer to the Queensland Health Swimming and Spa Pool Water Quality and Operational Guidelines (October 2004).
-Although this guideline is intended for publicly used pools, it will also provide useful information for private (domestic) swimming and spa pool users.
+Guidance and information can be obtained from any competent pool maintenance technician and/or you may refer to the Queensland Health Water Quality Guidelines for Public Aquatic Facilities.
+Although these guidelines are intended for publicly used pools, they also provide useful information for private (domestic) swimming and spa pool users.